akinselureabiola/IT-Support-Infrastructure-Lab-Portfolio/README.md

 # IT Support Infrastructure Lab Portfolio

+## Overview

-This repository showcases hands-on labs simulating real-world IT support and infrastructure administration tasks.
+This repository contains hands-on labs simulating real-world enterprise IT support and infrastructure administration scenarios.

-The lab environment replicates a small enterprise network built with Windows Server, Active Directory, Linux servers, and Microsoft 365 services.
+The lab environment replicates a small corporate network built with Windows Server, Active Directory, Linux servers, and Microsoft 365 services.

-Each lab is documented using structured troubleshooting and operational workflows commonly used by enterprise IT support teams.
+Each project demonstrates structured troubleshooting, system administration, and incident management processes commonly used by enterprise IT support teams.

+---

 ## Lab Infrastructure Architecture